-The purpose and aim of CliCNord, and its objectives and hypotheses
+The purpose and aim of CliCNord, and its objectives, strategy and methodology

 The overall objective (OAO) of the Climate Change Resilience in Small Communities in the Nordic Countries project (CliCNord) is to build capacity in small communities to cope with the challenges of climate change.